DavidGvozdenovic/driving-license-reader/README.md

 - Launch the application from Visual Studio or the built executable.
 - Follow the on-screen instructions to scan a driver license.
 - The application will display the read data and store it in the database for further processing.
+- Or download .ZIP file and go: CitacSaobracajneV1.2 -> bin -> Debug ->CitacSaobracajneV1.2

 ## Contributing